Information for prospective M.A. and Ph.D. students

 GRE scores are required for all students, and the TOEFL or IELTS are required for students who receive their undergraduate degree from an institution at which the primary language of instruction is not English.
-For more info on standardized testing requirements, please visit: http://gsas.columbia.edu/content/standardized-tests.
+For more information, see the GSAS standardized testing page.

 Writing samples should be approximately 15 pages in length and composed in English.

 Ph.D. students are expected to complete their study in the program within seven years.
 Students who do not enter the program with an MA, or hold an MA in a field other than that in which they are pursuing the Ph.D. are required to complete a MA, generally within the first one or two years of study.
 Most candidates take their oral examination and defend their dissertation proposal, earning an M.Phil. in the third year of study.
 For more detailed information, please see the EALAC Ph.D.
 Degree Requirements.